yanakravrts/MultRAG/README.md

-# MultRAG: Advanced AI Chatbot for DeepLearning.AI The Batch Articles
+# MultRAG: AI Chatbot for DeepLearning.AI The Batch Articles

 ## Overview

 MultRAG (Multi-modal Retrieval Augmented Generation) is an AI chatbot designed to answer questions specifically about articles from DeepLearning.AI's "The Batch" newsletter.
-It leverages a combination of text embeddings (for content retrieval) and CLIP embeddings (for image retrieval) to provide comprehensive and contextually relevant answers.
+It leverages a combination of text embeddings and generated image descriptions to provide comprehensive and contextually relevant answers.
 The chatbot is built using Streamlit for the user interface and integrates with Google's Gemini-1.5-Flash model for natural language generation.

 ## Features

-- **Intelligent Text Retrieval:** Uses FAISS vector store with BAAI/bge-base-en-v1.5 embeddings to find the most relevant article snippets based on user queries.
+- **Intelligent Text Retrieval:** Uses Weaviate vector store with BAAI/bge-base-en-v1.5 embeddings to find the most relevant article snippets based on user queries.
-- **Image Retrieval:** Utilizes CLIP embeddings to find and display images semantically related to the user's question.
+- **Image Contextualization:** Generates descriptions for images using Google's Gemini-1.5-Flash, and then uses these descriptions (embedded with BAAI/bge-base-en-v1.5) to find and display images semantically related to the user's question.
 - **Context-Aware Responses:** Generates answers using Google's Gemini-1.5-Flash model, informed by retrieved text context and chat history.
 - **Structured Output:** Presents answers, relevant images, and source links in a clear, organized manner.
 - **Dynamic Data Collection:** Includes scripts to scrape and process articles from "The Batch" website.